Find food that fits your pet’s needs

-Even indoor cats love to explore outdoors.
+Even indoor cats love to explore the outdoors.
 Taking your cat outside during the summer gives you both a chance to enjoy the weather.
 Just remember that cats enjoy the freedom of being outside, and even tall fences can't always contain them!
-Let your cat roam in a fully enclosed area of your yard, or train them to tolerate a harness and lead.
-And whether your cat lives outside or has the chance to explore only now and then, here are tips to ensure they stay safe.
+Let your cat roam in a fully enclosed area of your garden, or train them to tolerate a harness and lead.
+Whether your cat lives outside or has the chance to explore only now and then, here are tips to ensure they stay safe.

 - Provide plenty of fresh water and make sure they have a shaded place to nap and stay cool.